fengalin/raspdac-on-osmc/README.md

 # <a name='tips'></a>Tips
 ## <a name='conf_display'></a>Modify how things are displayed
-Kodi stores a definition of the screens to display depending on the context in the following file:
+The LCDProc addon stores a definition of the screens to display depending on the context in the following file:
 ``` bash
 nano ~/.kodi/userdata/LCD.xml
 ```